nhsconnect/Events-Management/pages/explore/messaging_overview.md

 **Events**

 The event originator will construct an event message, as outlined in this implementation guide.
-Event messages will be sent over the NHS Message Exchange for Social Care and Health (MESH) to the Events Management System hub.
+Event messages will be sent over the NHS Message Exchange for Social Care and Health (MESH) to the Events Management Service hub.

 For further information relating to MESH see [Message Exchange for Social Care and Health (MESH)](https://digital.nhs.uk/message-exchange-social-care-health).